Winter storms

 Challenges for risk assessment and risk management

-Winter storms often come with secondary perils that can vary widely from region to region.
-The risk spectrum ranges from a period of warm air bringing double-digit Celsius temperatures and acute snowmelt, heavy rainfall, freezing rain or snowfall to drifting and compacting ice in rivers or coastal areas.
+Winter storms often come with secondary perils that can vary strongly from region to region.
+The risk spectrum ranges from periods of warm air with temperatures in the double-digit Celsius range, acute snowmelt, sudden drops in temperature, heavy precipitation (in the form of snow, rain or freezing rain) to drifting and compacting ice in rivers or coastal areas.

 Reinsurance solutions